irwannafly/inomaly/README.md

 ------------

-`FillIn` is function for filling missing values, `outliersZ` is function for checking outlier
+`FillIn` is function for filling missing values, `outliersZ` is function for checking outlier.

 Create data set with missing values as follow.